Barn99/Automated-RGS/README.md

  pip install -r requirements.txt
 ```

-The file size for the transformer weights are too large and need to be download seperately ([ViT Weights](https://drive.google.com/drive/folders/1Cl_5GyouX7sDLv1NUKuq_YxrrQRQMYKn?usp=sharing/)).
+The file size for the transformer weights are too large and need to be downloaded seperately ([ViT Weights](https://drive.google.com/drive/folders/1Cl_5GyouX7sDLv1NUKuq_YxrrQRQMYKn?usp=sharing/)).
  Download the weights and place them in the weights folder (Automated-RGS/Weights).

 </details>